alelippo/stsc/README.md

 The DATASET folder contains:

-adjacency matrices of five pathways described in the work
+Adjacency matrices of the five pathways analyzed in the paper.

 The CODE folder contains:

+pathway_preprocessing.R
+- R script that manages the download of the pathways from the Kyoto Encyclopedia of Genes and Genomes (KEGG) and their reorganization into directed graphs.
+The adjacency matrices of the graphs are then stored into .tsv files.

 stsc.m
 - MATLAB function that computes the source-to-sink centrality of a directed acyclic graph with adjacency matrix A.

-pathway_preprocessing.R
-- R script that manages the download of the pathways from the Kyoto Encyclopedia of Genes and Genomes (KEGG) and their reorganization into directed graphs.
+pathway_analysis.m
+- MATLAB script used to analyse the pathways of the DATASET with various centrality measures.

 Last modified: 05/06/2025 by Alessandro Filippo